 By Greg Botelho and Mariano Castillo

-Given Florida sentencing guidelines, a conviction on the kidnapping charges could mean the Hakkens will spend the rest of their lives behind bars.
+Given Florida sentencing guidelines, a conviction on the kidnapping charges alone could mean the Hakkens will spend the rest of their life behind bars.

 Police: Parents talked of ‘journey to the Armageddon’

-The circumstances leading up to the ordeal began in June when the family was staying at a hotel in Slidell, Louisiana.
+The Hakkens’ ordeal began in June when the family was staying at a hotel in Slidell, Louisiana.

 Responding to a call, police officers found the parents “acting in a bizarre manner,” Slidell police said in a statement.

-Inside the room where the boys were, authorities found narcotics and weapons.
+Inside the room where the boys were, they found narcotics and weapons.

-Louisiana authorities took the children from their parents after that incident.
+Louisiana authorities took the children from their parents following that incident.

-About two weeks later, the father showed up at a foster family home with a gun and demanded the return of the boys, Slidell police said.
-He fled after the foster parents called 911.
+About two weeks later, their father showed up at a foster family home “with a firearm demanding the return of his children,” Slidell police said.
+He fled after the foster parents called 9-1-1.